Release Notes for VMware Horizon 7 version 7.0.3

 Features that were introduced in prior releases of View are described in the release notes for each release, along with existing known issues.

-When the current user is logged in, the Horizon Client on a Windows 8.1 operating system takes 15 seconds to connect to the Horizon Connection Server.
+When the current user is logged in, the Horizon Client on a Windows 8.1 operating system takes 15 seconds to connect to the Connection Server instance.

 A remote desktop fails in rare cases because the PCoIP server has an incorrect IPv6 address for an IPv4 environment when the virtual machine is configured for both the IPv6 and IPv4 environments but uses only the IPv4 environment.